kashyapkurmilla/Healthcare-resource-allocation-for-disease-outbreaks/README.md

 ## Code Files
 The repository includes the following main code files:
 - `hierarchical clustering`: Code for hierarchical clustering analysis.
-- `kmeans`: Code for k-means clustering analysis.
+- `k-means`: Code for k-means clustering analysis.
 - `spectral clustering`: Code for spectral clustering analysis.
 - `dbscan`: Code for DBSCAN clustering analysis.
+- `datasets`: datasets repo.

 ## Usage
 To use the code in this repository, follow these steps: